-No more than 1,400 words should be used to describe the proposal, excluding figures.
-You may provide your answer to this question in text entry format or as a PDF attachment.
-If you are uploading your proposal, the uploaded document must be in 11 point Arial font and portrait format.
+No more than 1,400 words should be used to describe the research proposal in total, excluding graphs, figures, etc. You may provide your answer to this question in text entry format or as a PDF attachment.
+If you are uploading your research proposal, the uploaded document must be in 11 point Arial font and portrait format.

-You may submit up to three figures in support of the proposal.
-These may be embedded in the text or attached as supporting material.
+Graphs, figures and essential quoted but unpublished information, including data, provided in support of the research proposal, may be embedded in the text or attached as supporting material - this must not exceed the equivalent of two A4 pages in length.